 In this guide, we look at how to deal with overflow in a multi-column (multicol) layout, both inside the column boxes and in situations where there is more content than will fit into the container.

 An overflow situation happens when an item's size is larger than the column box.
 For example, the situation could happen when an image in a column is wider than the

 column-width value or the width of the column based on the number of columns declared with

-If you want an image to size down to fit the column box, the standard responsive images solution of setting
+If you want an image to fit the column box, setting

 How overflowing columns are handled depends on whether the media context is fragmented, such as print, or is continuous, such as a web page.

-One issue with multicol on the web is that, if your columns are taller than the viewport, the reader will need to scroll up and down to read, which is not good user experience.
-One way to avoid this is to only apply the column properties if you know you have enough height.
+One issue with multicol on the web is that if the columns are taller than the viewport, the reader will need to scroll the page up and down to read, which is not a good user experience.
+One way to avoid this is to only apply the column properties if you know there is enough vertical space.

-In the final guide in this series, we will see how multicol works with the Fragmentation spec to give us control over how content breaks between columns.
+In the final guide in this series, we will see how fragmentation works with multicol layouts to give us control over how content breaks between columns.